The entire hurricane season forecast can ride on one thing: El Niño. But what if there is no El Niño?

 Where does a long-range forecaster turn to for other weather data?
 Schmude continues, “There is no shortage of data!
 What’s in short supply, however, is good data.
 Having a lot of data allows us to see finer details, but can be problematic because initial conditions are so expansive and are always changing.
 We try to understand all the information, but quality data allows us to produce a more accurate forecast farther into the future.”

 How can a forecaster tell the difference between quality and average data?
 In short, experience.
 Schmude’s 30 year experience within meteorology and daily monitoring of the SST allow him to interpret large quantities of data and anticipate any changes in the forecast early-on.
-In summary, Schmude anticipates a weak El Niño, and thus an increase in Atlantic hurricane activity in 2020—exactly how much of an increase is still unknown.
+In summary, Schmude expects a weak cook signal or perhaps even a weak La Niña, and thus an increase in Atlantic hurricane activity in 2020.
 Follow us for more 2020 hurricane updates as the season approaches.